 • Partial knee replacement (PKR) – also called unicompartmental or half-knee replacement as only one side of your knee is replaced, used when knee arthritis is confined to one compartment of your knee.

-Your knee surgeon will discuss the best knee replacement surgery for your knee anatomy needs.
+Your knee surgeon will discuss the best surgery for your knee anatomy needs.

-Most people have knee replacement surgery under general anaesthetic.
+Most people have the procedure under general anaesthetic.
 Your surgeon will make a cut down the front of your knee and move your kneecap to one side to reach your joint.

 They will remove worn or damaged surfaces from the end of your thigh bone and the top of your shin bone and shape them to fit your artificial knee joint.
 Cement may be used to bond the new joint to your bones.
 Once the new joint is in place they will close your incision.